Pole97/RNGWorld/README.md

 Press 'r' to random generate a new world.

-Press 'g' to generate a world with the seed int hte input field.
+Press 'g' to generate a world with the seed int the input field.